vishalps2606/vishalps2606/README.md

 - 🌱 I’m currently learning javaScript and Android development
 - 👯 I’m looking to collaborate on front-end technologies.
 - 🤔 I’m looking for help with Back-end Technologies.
-- 💬 Ask me about Front-end technologies, marketing, Java and Self-motivation stuffs
+- 💬 Ask me about Front-end technologies, Java, and JavaFX.
 - 😄 Pronouns: He/ Him
-- ⚡ Fun fact: Loves to read success as well as failure stories and to do and gain knowledge of things which are new and trending.
+- ⚡ Hobbies: Loves to read success as well as failure stories and to do and gain knowledge of things which are new and trending.

 ## Languages and Tools: